Introduction

 Clinical Significance

-Bartholin gland cysts, abscesses, and masses may significantly affect a woman’s life.
+Bartholin gland cysts, abscesses, and masses may significantly affect a patient’s life.
 Pain and swelling can prevent sitting, walking, and intercourse.
 The diagnosis of Bartholin cysts and abscesses is often clinical.
-Atypical masses may require further imaging (such as magnetic resonance), tissue biopsy, or complete excision.
+Atypical masses may require further imaging, tissue biopsy, or complete excision.

 Bartholin Gland Cyst

 Bartholin gland cysts account for approximately 2% of all gynecological visits every year.[8]
-A cyst may form as a result of efferent duct obstruction, leading to the accumulation of mucous and distension of the gland.
+A cyst may result from efferent duct obstruction, leading to mucous accumulation and gland distension.
 Cysts are frequently sterile and unilateral.
-They present as painless masses usually detected during a routine pelvic examination.
+These lesions present as painless masses, usually detected during a routine pelvic examination.
 Rarely, larger cysts may cause sexual discomfort or vulvar disfiguration.

-Asymptomatic cysts in healthy patients may receive conservative treatment.[9]
-A cyst that ruptures and drains spontaneously may only require hot sitz baths.
-In some cases, cysts may become enlarged and painful or infected.
+Asymptomatic cysts in healthy patients may be treated conservatively.[9]
+A cyst that ruptures and drains spontaneously may only require sitz baths.
+In some cases, cysts may become enlarged, painful, or infected.
 Treatment options are available for symptom relief as well as cosmetic concerns.
-Antibiotics may be necessary in the event of secondary infection.
+Antibiotics may be necessary in the case of secondary infection.
 Postmenopausal patients may need further investigations to rule out the possibility of cancer.

 Bartholin Gland Abscess

 Bartholin gland abscesses may result from either an infected cyst or a primary gland infection.
-They typically present with severe pain and swelling, making sitting, walking, and sexual intercourse difficult.
-Other presenting signs and symptoms may include:
+These lesions typically present with severe pain and swelling, making sitting, walking, and sexual intercourse difficult.
+Other presenting signs and symptoms include acute, painful, unilateral vulvar swelling, erythema and edema surrounding a fluctuant vulvar mass, and sudden symptom relief following spontaneous mass discharge or rupture.
+Pyrexia is not a common feature in otherwise healthy patients.

-A study by Kessous et al. has described the most common microbial pathogens associated with Bartholin abscesses.
-Escherichia Coli was the most commonly found pathogen (43.6%), followed by Staphylococcus aureus (6.4%), group B Streptococci (4.8%), and Enterococcus spp (4.8%).
+Results from a study by Kessous et al describe the most common microbial pathogens associated with Bartholin abscesses.
+Escherichia coli was the most commonly found pathogen (43.6%), followed by Staphylococcus aureus (6.4%), group B Streptococci (4.8%), and Enterococcus spp (4.8%).
 Less than 10% of cases were polymicrobial in origin.
-E. Coli-positive cultures were more common in recurrent infections (56.8%) than in primary infections (37%).[10]
+E coli-positive cultures were more common in recurrent infections (56.8%) than in primary infections (37%).[10]
 Sexually transmitted infections were seldom causative, but testing for chlamydial and gonococcal infection remains important in susceptible patients.
-Broad-spectrum antibiotic coverage is advisable in the absence of microbial sensitivities.[4]
+Broad-spectrum antibiotic coverage is advisable in the absence of microbial sensitivities.

 Bartholin Gland Benign Tumor

 Benign solid lesions of the Bartholin gland rarely appear in the literature.
-Histopathology of excised glands includes nodular hyperplasia and adenomas.[13][14]
+Histopathology of excised glands includes nodular hyperplasia and adenoma.[13][14]

 Bartholin Gland Carcinoma

-Primary carcinoma of the Bartholin gland is rare, accounting for 1 to 5 percent of all vulvar malignancies.[15][16]
-Its incidence is highest in women in their 60’s.[2]
-Atypical presentations should raise suspicion of a possible carcinoma, and it merits consideration in the differential diagnosis of any enlarging asymptomatic vulvar mass in a postmenopausal woman.
+Primary carcinoma of the Bartholin gland is rare, accounting for 1% to 5% of all vulvar malignancies.[15][16]
+The incidence of this condition is highest in women in the seventh decade.
+Atypical presentations of Bartholin gland pathology should raise suspicion for a possible carcinoma, especially in the presence of an enlarging asymptomatic vulvar mass in a postmenopausal woman.
 Malignant masses may also be fixed to the underlying tissues.

 Other Issues

 A retrospective cohort study found the incidence of Bartholin gland abscesses to be low (0.13%) during pregnancy.
-There was no significant difference in pathogens found in culture-positive samples of pregnant and non-pregnant women.[19]
+No significant difference was observed in pathogens found in culture-positive samples of pregnant and nonpregnant women.[20]